Assessing company culture

 Culture permeates more aspects of business and working life more than managers realise; from day-to-day employee wellbeing to major projects such as digital transformation.

-We have collated the eight most important challenges that effect culture, and ultimately, the performance of your business.
+We have collated the most important challenges that affect culture, and ultimately, the performance of your business.

 How many resonate with you?

 post-pandemic leaders are having to navigate new challenges with managing hybrid and remote teams, as well as ensuring they are providing the right leadership through a constant barrage of pressures – both economic and social.

 Employee sentiment has changed enormously since the pandemic, with many looking for more human leadership, more purpose, and greater flexibility from their employers.